International Programmes 2022/2023

 About Your Language Institutes

 The language of instruction is German, right from the first lesson.
-We teach in a modern and communicative way – to enable our course participants to use the language in real-life situations.
+We teach in a modern, interactive and communicative way – to enable our course participants to use the language in real-life situations.

 For us, learning German means getting to know and understand the German-speaking regions and countries in their diversity as well.
 Explorations, excursions, and cultural events offer the opportunity to form your own impressions.